Delhi: Early modern period

-Colonial Period
+Colonial period

 In 1803, during the Second Anglo-Maratha War, the forces of British East India Company defeated the Maratha forces in the Battle of Delhi.
 During the Indian Rebellion of 1857, Delhi fell to the forces of East India Company after a bloody fight known as the Siege of Delhi.
 The city came under the direct control of the British Government in 1858.
 It was made a district province of the Punjab.
-In 1911, it was announced that the capital of British-held territories in India was to be transferred from Calcutta to Delhi.
+In 1911, it was announced that the capital of the British Indian Empire was to be transferred from Calcutta to Delhi.
 This formally transferred on 12 December 1911.

 The name "New Delhi" was given in 1927, and the new capital was inaugurated on 13 February 1931.
 New Delhi was officially declared as the capital of the Union of India after the country gained independence on 15 August 1947.
-It has expanded since; the small part of it that was constructed during the British period has come to be informally known as Lutyens' Delhi.